ricketytoc/tp/docs/DeveloperGuide.md

    1. Test case: `find`<br>
       Expected: The displayed list is not filtered.
 Error details shown in the status message.

-### Viewing command History
+### Viewing command history

-1. Editing a person in the displayed list of persons.

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+1. Viewing the command history.

     1. Test case: `delete 1` followed by `history 1`<br>
        Expected: The previous command `delete 1` is shown in the status message.